ON SALE NOW: Russell’s NEW book “On the Outside Looking In”

 In the fall of 2003, Russell was diagnosed with autism at the University of Washington’s Autism Center.
 He and his family were relieved to have what they thought would serve as a roadmap toward proper treatment, and although they knew the tough times were far from over, they were unprepared for the cruelty Russell experienced in the years after his diagnosis.

 Russell Lehmann is an award-winning and internationally recognized motivational speaker, poet, author, and advocate.
 His words have reached over 20 million people worldwide, from the United States to Argentina, Norway to Australia.

-Every presentation he gives uplifts, inspires, and increases autism and mental health awareness and understanding.
+Every presentation he gives uplifts, inspires, and increases awareness and understanding for all individuals, whether familiar with autism and mental health or not.
 He speaks honestly and authentically; his experiences resonate with every audience he speaks to.

-In 2018, Russell presented in 20 cities all across the country.
+In 2018, Russell presented in 27 cities all across the country.
 He ended the year with a true testament to his hard work: he was named Reno-Tahoe’s “Most Outstanding Professional Under 40”.